Feminism in Latin America: Issues on Agenda

-Latina suffragists
+Latina Suffragists

-Understanding Latin America's journey toward gender equality and its contributions to the global feminist movement requires an understanding of the history of Latina suffragists and their involvement in the fight for women's rights in the region.
+Understanding Latin America's journey toward gender equality and its contributions to the global feminist movement requires examining the history of Latina suffragists and their involvement in the fight for women's rights in the region.
 Throughout the early to mid-20th century, Latin American women addressed both local and global issues while building transnational coalitions in their fight for the right to vote and other political rights.
-This act, which often touched on the political realities of American imperialism and colonial legacies, was not only about getting the right to vote but also about broader social and economic rights.
+This act, which often addressed the political realities of American imperialism and colonial legacies, was not only about securing the right to vote but also about broader social and economic rights.

 Many Latin American nations had allowed women to vote by the middle of the 20th century, but this came about after long and hard battles.
-Organizing for the right to vote took decades for activists in nations like Argentina and Mexico.
+Organizing for the right to vote took decades for activists in nations such as Argentina and Mexico.
 For example, nationalist President Lázaro Cárdenas of Mexico supported women's suffrage on the grounds of equality, and it was almost accomplished in 1939.
 But suffrage was not granted until 1953 due to resistance from wealthy organizations and concerns about Catholic women's conservative voting habits.
 In an attempt to appear more modern, the government of President Juan Perón of Argentina gave women the right to vote in 1947.
 This was in line with similar actions taken in Brazil and Chile, where women were granted the right to vote later in the 1940s.

-Latina suffragists were innovative women who established the foundation for the diverse, intersectional activism that Latin American feminists continue to take part in today.
+Latina suffragists were innovative women who laid the foundation for the diverse, intersectional activism that Latin American feminists continue to engage in today.
 Following their success in gaining the right to vote, Latina activists widened their focus to include a greater variety of social and economic inequalities, such as opposing U.S. interventionism and promoting the rights of marginalized women, Indigenous peoples, and LGBTQ+ people.
-Through campaigns like #niunamas and #niunamenos, that have inspired Latin American feminists at both local and international levels, their impact set the groundwork for ongoing feminist movements that today address pressing issues like feminicide and violence against women.
+Through campaigns like #niunamas and #niunamenos, which have inspired Latin American feminists at both local and international levels, their impact set the groundwork for ongoing feminist movements that today address pressing issues like feminicide and violence against women.

 Latina suffragists refer to suffrage activists of Latin American origin who advocated for women's right to vote.

-Prominent Latina suffragists
+Prominent Latina Suffragists

-One of the most notable Latina suffragists is Adelina Otero-Warren from the state of New Mexico.
-Ortero-Warren was a prominent local organizer for the Congressional Union for Woman Suffrage organized by Alice Paul.
-She was chosen by Paul to organize suffragists on behalf of the Congressional Union in 1917.
+One of the most notable Latina suffragists is Adelina Otero-Warren from New Mexico.
+Otero-Warren was a prominent local organizer for the Congressional Union for Woman Suffrage organized by Alice Paul.
+Paul chose her to organize suffragists for the Congressional Union in 1917.